wohaco/despace/venus.md

    1. [Venera‑8](venera_8.md) (1972.03.27).
 Venera 8, which had a radio altimeter on Board, received a profile of the heights of the surface of Venus (detecting mountains of 1 000 & 2 000 m high, a depression of 2 000 m deep & a gentle slope ascending to the landing site were found) & a section of terrain was built.
    1. [Pioneer-Venus-1](pioneer_venus_1.md) (1978.05.20).
 Pioneer Venus 1 was the first to get a radar topographic map of 80 % of the surface (except the poles) with a resolution of 75 km.
    1. [Venera‑15](venera_15_16.md) (1983.06.02), [Venera‑16](venera_15_16.md) (1983.06.07).
 Venera 15 & 16 took a map of the Northern hemisphere of Venus in resolution from 0.9 km to 2.5 km.
 Installation of processed satellite images allowed to build a map of the Northern hemisphere on a scale of 1 : 5 000 000, covering 25 % of the planet's surface.
-Various formations were found on the surface of the planet, such as tesserae, domes, etc. The Altimeter supplemented the data obtained with the help of radars.
+Various formations were found on the surface of the planet, such as tessera, domes, etc. The Altimeter supplemented the data obtained with the help of radars.
 The map of the Northern hemisphere was almost complete, with a fairly high resolution.

 Future/proposed missions: